-Under an agreement with UNICEF, WFP has the mandate to address moderate malnutrition.
-UNICEF focuses on severe malnutrition.
+Under an agreement with UNICEF, WFP has the mandate to address moderate malnutrition (the correct technical term is 'moderate acute malnutrition').
+UNICEF focuses on severe malnutrition (or 'severe acute malnutrition').
 WFP does its part by providing food through programmes which supplement the food households already have with nutritious products such as fortified Blended Foods or Ready-to-Use Foods.

 By treating moderate malnutrition, WFP tries to prevent children from slipping into severe malnutrition.
 In many emergency settings, for every child suffering from severe acute malnutrition, there are eight or ten suffering from moderate malnutrition.